tktracker/IntuneDocs/intune/protect/windows-update-for-business-configure.md

 - Select **Delete** to delete the policy from Intune and remove it from devices.
 - Select **Properties** to modify the deployment.
 On the *Properties* pane, select **Edit** to open the *Deployment settings or Assignments*, where you can then modify the deployment.
 - Select **End user update status** to view information about the policy.

+### Validation and reporting for Windows 10 feature updates

+To monitor Windows Updates on your devices, you can use [Update Compliance](https://docs.microsoft.com/windows/deployment/update/update-compliance-monitor) in your Azure subscription.

 ## Next steps